Coachella, California: Development of Coachella and the eastern Coachella Valley

-Coachella began as a 2.5 sqmi territory gridded out on the mesquite-covered desert floor.
+Many of these Mexican immigrants were driven out, either by formal deportation proceedings or informal coercion, during the Great Depression.
+Later, during World War II, the United States government entered into agreement with the Mexican government to bring back thousands of Mexican farmworkers under the Bracero Program.

+Japanese immigrants and their American-born families were also removed from the Coachella Valley when the United States government interned them during World War II.
+Many of these internees returned to the Coachella Valley, where they received a warmer reception than in other parts of California.

+African-Americans also moved to the Coachella Valley during the Great Migration beginning in the 1910s.
+Smaller numbers of migrants came from places such as Turkey and Portugal.

+Post-War changes

 Coachella became a city in 1946.
 During the incorporation voting process, the first city council was tentatively elected.

-In the 1950s Coachella begin to expand into its range, about 32 sqmi, an area which contained large year-round agricultural corporate farms and fruit groves, particularly of citrus (lemons, oranges, grapefruit) and date palms.
+In the 1950s Coachella begin to expand its range, about 32 sqmi, an area which contained large year-round agricultural corporate farms and fruit groves, particularly of citrus (lemons, oranges, grapefruit) and date palms.

+The Coachella Valley proved to be a key site in the United Farm Workers's efforts to organize farmworkers.
+The union reached its first collective bargaining agreement with a table grape grower in 1970, when David Freedman & Co. broke with other grape growers and signed with the UFW.
+The rest of the industry soon followed suit.

+Political and economic developments in Coachella

 By the 1980 census, Coachella's population had reached at least 10,000 due to relatively slow population growth.
 Due to a high percentage of Hispanics in the city, Coachella was a scene of Chicano political activism.
-The agricultural area surrounding Coachella was where the United Farm Workers union staged strikes and protests, including visits by UFW leader César Chávez in the 1960s and 1970s.
-In 2018, Harrison Street (the main street in town) was renamed for him.

 In 1995, state and federal officials designated Coachella as part of the Coachella Valley Enterprise Zone to boost economic activity and entice businesses to relocate to this rural city which was once home to several fruit shipping plants.

 In 2010, a Coca-Cola bottling facility (a LEED certified building) was added to the city's new light industry facilities, a boon in the rapid-growth community which has a currently troubled economy.